New York Life Investments

 Contact Us

-New York Life Real Estate Investors (“REI”) believes that investment principles which incorporate environmental, social, governance, and resilience (“ESG+R”) best practices promote favorable relative returns for our clients over the long term.
+New York Life Real Estate Investors (“REI”) believes that investment principles which incorporate sustainability best practices promote favorable relative returns for our clients over the long term.

-Recognizing that ESG+R is a continuous process rather than a time-bound project, REI is committed to the ongoing incorporation of ESG+R into our investment decision making process, from acquisition to disposition.
-REI has fully integrated our ESG+R Objectives into our investment process and overall business strategy.
-By adhering to our ESG+R Objectives we seek to deliver high-quality products and services to our clients and tenants.
-Demonstrating our commitment to ESG+R, REI is a member of GRESB and a signatory to the UN Principles for Responsible Investment (“PRI”).
+Recognizing that sustainable investing is a continuous process rather than a time-bound project, REI is committed to the ongoing incorporation of sustainability into our investment decision making process, from acquisition to disposition.
+REI has fully integrated our sustainable investing objectives into our investment process and overall business strategy.
+By adhering to our objectives we seek to deliver high-quality products and services to our clients and tenants.
+Demonstrating our commitment to sustainable investing, REI is a member of GRESB and a signatory to the UN Principles for Responsible Investment (“PRI”).

 Environmental